Click on ‘New Calibration’ on the calibration list page.

 5. Setup Lidar Details:

 Enter the name of the lidar and the distance of the board from the vehicle.
 Also enter the lidar height if measured.
 This is an optional field.
 Steps will change depending on whether the value has been given or not.
-As discussed in the data collection, rear view data collection is optional.
-One can enter the values if they want to include the rear view as well.

 Distance from LiDAR to ground: This configuration is required only when there are no ground points visible in the lidar.
 In such cases, the accurately measured distance from the lidar to the ground along the line perpendicular to the ground can be entered to proceed with the calibration process.